With up to 12 stops on the iPhone XS Max, FiLMiC Pro and the Cinematographer Kit transforms the latest devices into the ultimate cinema camera

 FiLMiC Pro LogV2 Showcase on iPhone XS Max

 As the lines between professional cinematic cameras and mobile devices continue to blur, LOG V2 for FiLMiC Pro elevates the mobile filmmaking experience by delivering up to 2.5 stops of additional dynamic range for mobile devices.

-LOG V2 enables the newest iPhone XR, XS and XS Max models to exceed 12 stops of total dynamic range at base ISO.
+LOG V2 enables the XS and 11 series devices to exceed 12 stops of total dynamic range at base ISO.
 These results rival those of high-end cinematic cameras such as the Blackmagic Pocket Cinema Camera and the Panasonic Lumix GH5s.